quangbuule/simple-upload-server/README.md

 Simple Upload Server
 ====================

-Using node.js
+Using node.js (and GraphicsMagick for autoOrient images)

-Thing to do
+Things to do
 -----------
 ```sh
 git clone [git repo] simple-upload-server